tifhsu88/crackingcrypto/index.md

 ## **FUN FACT**

 - No one knows who actually came up with Bitcoin, the first cryptocurrency.
 The secret identity was the first person to ever implement Blockchain technology in 2009.
-The inventor goes by the pseudonym, **[Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto)**. following the global economy crash in 2008
+The inventor goes by the pseudonym, **[Satoshi Nakamoto](https://en.wikipedia.org/wiki/Satoshi_Nakamoto)**.

-Click on [next tab] to find out why
+### Click on [what are the benefits](https://tifhsu88.github.io/crackingcrypto/tab2) to find out why cryptocurrency was even invented